Introduction to Layers in Illustrator

 Move an Object to a Different Layer

 Often in Illustrator, once you have created an object, you might have to move it to a different Layer.
-After creating objects in a layer, you could still move it to a different Layer by following the below instructions:
+After creating objects in a layer, you could still move them to a different Layer by following the below instructions:

 - Choose the items you need to move.